 - 4 egg yolks

-- 75 g/1/3 cup + 1 tablespoon vanilla sugar
+- ⅓ cup + 1 tablespoon granulated sugar 75 g/ 2.5 oz

-- 600 ml/ 2 ½ cups full-fat milk
+- 2½ cups full-fat milk 600 ml/20 fl.oz

 - Preheat the oven to 160 degrees Celsius/ 320 degrees Fahrenheit.

-- Add the milk to the egg mixture while beating with the fork.
-Add the rhubarb and stir gently.
-Pour everything into a baking dish.
-Place the baking dish into a larger baking tray, pour boiling water into the larger tray to come around halfway up the baking dish containing the custard.
+- Waterbath: Place the baking dish with the custard into a larger baking tray and pour boiling water (from a kettle) into the larger tray to come halfway up the baking dish containing the custard.

 - Bake for 45 minutes to 1 hour.
 It is done when the top of the custard is quivering to the touch, but it is not liquid.
 Take the custard out of the water and let it stand for a while before serving; it will continue setting while it stands.